 PGA TOUR History

-It is not easy to pinpoint the exact beginning of the PGA TOUR.
 Certainly, professionals have competed against each other from the earliest days of the game in the United States.

 In 1895, 10 professional golfers and one amateur played in the first U.S. Open in Newport, Rhode Island, Shortly thereafter, tournaments began to pop up across the country, including the Western Open in 1899.
 But this was not “tour” golf.
 The events lacked continuity.